Tech titans grilled by Senate about Russian propaganda

 One senator did not appear to understand that Google is a platform as opposed to a news organization.

 "Aren’t you the biggest newspaper in 92 countries?"
-Sen. John Kennedy (R-Louisiana) asked.
+Sen. John Kennedy, R-La., asked.

 "We’re not a newspaper," Salgado said.